 Hydrogen can be stored either in gaseous form or as a cryogenic fluid and is relatively easy to transport.
-A non-toxic color- and odorless gas, hydrogen is combustible and has approximately one-quarter the calorific value of gasoline in its liquid phase (in terms of volume).
+A non-toxic color- and odorless gas, hydrogen is combustible and has approximately one-quarter of the calorific value of gasoline in its liquid phase (in terms of volume).
 In terms of weight, on the other hand, liquid hydrogen has almost three times as much energy as gasoline.
 Combustion of hydrogen generates water (H2O), but no carbon dioxide (CO2).
 And given the sum total of its properties, hydrogen, in the opinion of experts, has the potential to become the fuel of the future.

 In nature, hydrogen is virtually non-existent in its pure form outside of compounds.
 It is to be found most frequently in water, in various forms of hydrocarbon, and in other chemical compounds.
 Therefore, it is always requiring a conversion process before it can be used for the generation of energy.

 Currently, more than 600 billion cubic meters of hydrogen is recovered worldwide each year.
 This hydrogen comes, for example, from the reformation of natural gas, from the production of coke or electrolysis of chlorine-alkali, a process which generates hydrogen as a by-product.
-Annual production of hydrogen in Germany amounts to approximately 30 billion cubic meters.
+The annual production of hydrogen in Germany amounts to approximately 30 billion cubic meters.

 Half of the hydrogen recovered in this way is required for synthesizing ammonia used for the production of artificial fertilizer and the synthesis of plastics.
 A quarter of the ammonia serves for processing petroleum, and the final quarter is used for synthesizing methanol, an alcohol used in the textiles, dye, and plastics industry, and is also applied in a large number of metallurgical production processes.